This post may contain affiliate links. Please read my affiliate policy.

 Notes

-- To add more calories, use canned full-fat coconut milk vs light coconut milk.
+- To add more calories, use full-fat coconut milk verses lite coconut milk.

 - Turn this recipe into a meal replacement shake by adding in 1 serving of my homemade protein powder.